sarvesh-ost/mosaic-contracts/GATEWAY_DISCUSSION.md

     struct IntentDeclared {
         bytes32 requestHash;
         bytes32 hashLock;
+        uint256 unlockHeight;
     }

     struct IntentConfirmed {
         bytes32 intentDeclaredHash;
         bytes32 hashLock;
+        uint256 unlockHeight;
     }
 ```
 **Pros:**

-- all states are linked, easy to determine the states
+- All states are linked, easy to determine the states
-- single address can do multiple requests.
+- Single address can do multiple requests.

 **Cons:**

+- More hashing computation
-- extra storage is used
+- More storage

 ***Option 4:***
 ```